St. Laurent, Manitoba

 St. Laurent (French: Saint-Laurent) is a community on the eastern shore of Lake Manitoba.
 It lies within the boundaries of the Rural Municipality of St. Laurent, 70 km from Winnipeg.
 A historically-Métis settlement, St. Laurent is one of the few remaining places in which the Michif French language is still spoken.

 History

 Prior to the arrival of European colonists, the area between Lake Manitoba and Lake Winnipeg was contested among the Ojibwa, Cree, and Sioux peoples for much of the 18th century, with the Ojibwa ultimately achieving dominance.
-In the 1730s, La Vérendrye was the first European who systematically explored the territory.
+In the 1730s, La Vérendrye was the first European to systematically explore the territory.
 By the early 19th century, the interlake region of Manitoba was inhabited by Ojibwa Saulteaux, but it is unclear if any of the groups lived in the immediate vicinity of St. Laurent when it was founded.